Catalyst Center on ESXi Deployment Guide

 Proxy server details

-Ensure you enabled ICMP on the firewall between Catalyst Center on ESXi and both the default gateway and the DNS server you specify in the following procedure.
+Ensure you enabled ICMP on the firewall between Catalyst Center on ESXi and both the default gateway and the DNS server you specify in this procedure.
 The wizard uses ping to verify the gateway and DNS server you specify.
 This ping might get blocked if a firewall is in place and ICMP is not enabled on that firewall.
 When this happens, you will not be able to complete the wizard.

 Procedure